RobinSardja/InstaHelp/README.md

 flutter pub get
 ```

 Now run The Flutter SDK with your Picovoice access key.
-For example, if "abcd" is your answer key, enter the following command into your terminal.
+For example, if "abcd" is your access key, enter the following command into your terminal.
 ```console
 flutter run --dart-define=picovoice=abcd
 ```